gisellegk/candlefinder/README.md

 - 50 = right-angle only path
 - 100 = path to be followed

+### navGoal
+Published by:
+Subscribed to by: navigation_node (navigation.cpp)
+Message Type: geometry_msgs::Point

+__msg.info__: Target for pathfinding algorithim.
+If set to -1,-1 it is ignored, otherwise, the algorithm trys to find a path to this specific point

 ### exploration_target_angle
 Published by: navigation_node (navigation.cpp)
 Subscribed to by: control